aphilip97/truepill-pharmacy-stock-kata/README.md

 - [ ] Upgrade the database to a local SQLite / remote PostgreSQL
 database and use Prisma as an ORM.
-- [ ] Build a ReST API that can act as a backend for the CLI.
+- [ ] Build a ReST API that can act as a backend for the command line application.